Chewy Peanut Butter Blossom Cookies with Hershey’s Kisses

 Let’s check out the ingredients.

-A jar of smooth peanut butter (or chunky peanut butter if preferred), sugar, eggs and chocolate caramel candy kisses
+A jar of smooth peanut butter, sugar, eggs and chocolate caramel candy kisses

 A printable recipe with the measurements and instructions is located at the bottom of this post.